theory/jsonpath/README.md

 The jsonpath package provides [RFC 9535 JSONPath] functionality in Go.

-## Project Status
+## Package Stability

+The root `jsonpath` package is stable and ready for use.
+These are the main interfaces to the package.

+The `registry` package is also stable, but exposes data types from the `spec` package that are still in flux.
+Argument data types may still change.

+The `parser` package interface is also stable, but in general should not be used directly.

-While the implementation is complete, this package is currently under active development, mainly refactoring, reorganizing, renaming, and documenting.
+The `spec` package remains under active development, mainly refactoring, reorganizing, renaming, and documenting.
+Its interface therefore is not stable and should not be used for production purposes.
-However, the public interface of the `jsonpath` package is stable, though new methods will be added.
-Only sub-packages are actively in flux.

 ## Copyright